 If the program seems to hang then leave the window with the mouse pointer and go in again.
 If that does not help then probably a command is waiting for input.
 Stay with the mouse pointer inside the window and press the "q" key several times.
-Another very popular error is to move the mouse-pointer into the xterm were the typed commands and the protocol is visible.
+Another very popular error is to move the mouse-pointer into the konsole were the typed commands and the protocol is visible.
 Please, the mouse-pointer MUST stay in the main-window during typing!
+The user might use the menu fuction "Toggle CommandLine" or the command "view cl" to switch the command line from the konsole to the graphic's window.